credible58/civ7200/README.md

 # civ7200
-Wireshark dissector for the ICOM IC-7200 variant of CI-V
+Wireshark LUA dissector for the ICOM IC-7200 variant of CI-V